chadwhitacre/openpath/_posts/2024-04-05-open-source-is-a-restaurant.md

 time, we need foundations to find ways of funding individuals that [fit the Open Source ethos of collaborative autonomy](/2024/a-vision-for-software-commons/#the-heart-of-open-source).
-If Open Source is to be a retaurant, let it be the [Moosewood Collective](https://en.wikipedia.org/wiki/Moosewood_Restaurant).
+If Open Source is to be a restaurant, let it be the [Moosewood Collective](https://en.wikipedia.org/wiki/Moosewood_Restaurant).

 ## A New Bucket